Rectilinear locomotion

 Rectilinear locomotion or rectilinear progression is a mode of locomotion most often associated with snakes.
-In particular, it is associated with heavy-bodied species such as terrestrial pythons and boas; however, most snakes are capable of it.
+In particular, it is associated with heavy-bodied species such as terrestrial African adders, pythons and boas; however, most snakes are capable of it.
 It is one of at least five forms of locomotion used by snakes, the others being lateral undulation, sidewinding, concertina movement, and slide-pushing.
 Unlike all other modes of snake locomotion, which include the snake bending its body, the snake flexes its body only when turning in rectilinear locomotion.

 Biomechanics of rectilinear locomotion

 Rectilinear locomotion relies upon two opposing muscles, the costocutaneous inferior and superior, which are present on every rib and connect the ribs to the skin.
-Although it was originally believed that the ribs moved in a "walking" pattern during rectilinear movement, studies have shown that the ribs themselves do not move, only the muscles and the skin move to produce forward motion.
+Although it was originally believed that the ribs moved in a "walking" pattern during rectilinear movement, studies have shown that the ribs themselves do not move; only the muscles and the skin move to produce forward motion.
 First, the costocutaneous superior lifts a section of the snake's belly from the ground and places it ahead of its former position.
 Then the costocutaneous inferior pulls backwards while the belly scales are on the ground, propelling the snake forwards.
 These sections of contact propagate posteriorly, which results in the ventral surface, or belly, moving in discrete sections akin to "steps" while the overall body of the snake moves continuously forward at a relatively constant speed.